 Day 3: Enjoy a leisure breakfast and morning.
 Today a private guide will escort us on a city tour of Hanoi.
 Included is the Bat Trang ceramic village and a water puppet show.

 On our tour we’ll visit Hoan Kiem Lake which is at the center of Hanoi city life.
 Located in the Old Quarter, Hoan Kiem Lake is where people gather in Hanoi to rest, eat lunch, play, or simply take a walk around the perimeter of the lake.
 Ngoc Son Temple, an 18th century Buddhist temple, sits on a tiny island in the lake reachable via the bright red bridge connecting the island to the northern shore of the lake.

-Day 5: Have breakfast at the hotel in Hanoi before we are escorted to Mai Chau.
+Day 6: Have breakfast at the hotel in Hanoi before we are escorted to Mai Chau.
 Located only a few hours southwest of Hanoi, we’ll pass through picturesque farming towns and over epic mountain passes.
 The area is rich in culture and one of the best places to experience Vietnamese hospitality.
-We will be visiting in autumn as the green transforms into golden hues as the rice approaches harvest.
 Tonight we stay in a bungalow.

-Day 6-7: Over the next two days, spend time in Mai Chau and Moc Chau immersing yourself in the culture.
+Day 7-9: Over the next few days, spend time in Mai Chau and Moc Chau immersing yourself in the culture.
 Trek or bike through the village taking in some of the most picturesque sights of the country.